cleveland-metroparks/GIS-Update/README.md

 ## Tom
 ### Facilities DB
-- No major updates
+- The Zoo assessments are starting in 2 weeks

 ### Legal
+- Bradley Woods parcel/deed boundaries sent to Stephanie for review along with spreadsheet of properties within the carbon credit project area
-- All layers specific to Land Protection page have been loaded and styled on new page
+- All of the main layers have been added to the Land Protection GIS page, just a few smaller loose ends now
-- Legal now has restricted access, much of the NR team can access and review
-- Working with Stephanie and Jarrod to get list of deeds and parcels associated with the carbon credit project area.
-Test run with Bradley Woods with data provided by Jarrod.
-- Added carbon credit project area to gis print server

 ### App
-- Testing network/trail updates and routing improvements on dev.
-Pushing to production soon.
+- Adjusting trails network data for new implementation of pgrouting
+- General updates to trails network for the alignments and what shows up with labeling in mapbox
+- Reviewing RFPs for new app

 ### ADA
-- Working through populating a column that tracks what is left to do at each facility.
-Prioritizing this by Phase to make Phase 1 info available sooner.
+- Finishing up the ADA update summary spreadsheet for Phase 1 in advance of next ADA meeting

-### Park Operations
+### Operations
-- Trail map request for North Chagrin to show sign inventory (from fulcrum) on a per trail basis.
+- Trail signage maps complete for North Chagrin

+### Marketing
+- Reviewing content, pulling info and coordinating for Pathfinder reboot

 ## Brandon